uludag/nosql-biosets/readme.md

 Project aims to connect above datasets by implementing query APIs for common query patterns with individual and multiple indexes.
-It also includes intial work on returning query results of IntEnz, DrugBank, HMDB, ModelSEEDdb, and MetaNetX datasets as graphs.
+It also includes initial work on returning query results of IntEnz, DrugBank, HMDB, ModelSEEDdb, and MetaNetX datasets as graphs.

 A sister [project](https://github.com/uludag/hspsdb-indexer)